maciejkoch/rag-example/README.md

 ## Note

-This is a simple educational example.
+This is a simple educational example with **persistent storage enabled**.
 For production use, consider:

 - Error handling and retries
 - Async operations for better performance